Poland national rugby league team

 The Poland national rugby league team (Polska XIII) represent Poland in international rugby league football competitions throughout Europe and around the World.
 Polska XIII competed in the 2018 Emerging Nations World Championship in Sydney playing in the second tier tournament going through undefeated to win the Trophy defeating the Philippines 14–10 in the final.
-As of January 2025 it is currently ranked 25th in IRL rankings.
+As of December 2025 it is ranked 19th in IRL Men's World Rankings.

 Competitive record

 Overall

 Below is table of the official representative rugby league matches played by Poland at test level as of 7 January 2025.